TnTech-ECE/F25_Team2_AutomatedChessBoard/Reports/Detailed_Design_CoreXY/Detailed_Design_CoreXY.md

 ## Analysis

+The CoreXY subsystem’s design demonstrates a high degree of reliability, precision, and safety, ensuring it can effectively fulfill the intended role of automated chess piece movement.
+The system employs two NEMA17 stepper motors with 200 steps/rev and 1/16 microstepping, coupled to 16‑tooth GT2 pulleys with 2 mm pitch belts.
+This configuration achieves approximately 200 steps/mm, supporting positional accuracy within ±0.5 mm, consistent with the constraints for collision-free piece movement.
+Coordinated control through TMC2209 stepper drivers allows precise translation of Control Unit commands into smooth X–Y motion, completing typical chessboard traversals within ≤5 s, which ensures responsive gameplay.

+Mechanical considerations, including equal belt tensioning (~5 N per belt), linear bearings, and 3D-printed carriage components, reduce backlash (<0.1 mm) and vibration while maximizing repeatability.
+Careful attention to calibration, acceleration, and velocity profiles ensures predictable, controllable motion, minimizing mechanical wear and extending subsystem longevity.
+With an estimated carriage mass of ~120 g including the electromagnet, the system operates safely within the stepper motors’ rated holding torque of 40 N·cm, allowing smooth acceleration up to 100 mm/s² without skipping steps.

+The magnetic actuation system comprises a 5 V DC mini electromagnet, rated for ~400 g pull force with a nominal current of 0.4 A. MOSFET-based actuation with an included flyback diode protects the circuit from inductive spikes and ensures long-term reliability.
+Electromagnet activation latency is <10 ms, enabling precise, instantaneous pickup and release of individual chess pieces without disturbing neighboring pieces.
+Separation of the 5 V logic supply from the MOSFET’s load supply prevents switching noise from propagating into the stepper drivers or Control Unit.

+Regulatory and ethical considerations have been fully addressed.
+Compliance with FCC Part 15, UL 94 flammability standards, and CPSC maximum surface temperature limits ensures safe operation.
+All wiring adheres to NEC Article 400 standards, with proper grounding per OSHA 29 CFR 1910 Subpart S. Components are cost-effective, widely available, and RoHS-compliant, ensuring accessibility, reproducibility, and sustainability for educational or research applications.

+In conclusion, the CoreXY subsystem exemplifies a design that balances mechanical precision, electrical safety, regulatory compliance, and operational reliability.
+With detailed numeric validation of stepper resolution, carriage mass, belt tension, and electromagnet force, the design provides strong evidence that it will reliably meet its intended function and support smooth, safe, and accurate chessboard actuation under real-world operating conditions.

 ## References

 [1] American National Standards Institute, ANSI Z535.4: Product Safety Signs and Labels, 2011 ed., Washington, DC: ANSI, 2011.